-- Approval of quarterly and year-end results announcements; - Approval of the annual reports and financial statements; - Convene shareholders' meetings; - Material acquisition and disposal of assets; - Major investments and funding decisions; - Financial performance and key operational initiative; and - Oversee the implementation of appropriate systems to manage the Group's business risk. - To assist the Board in executing its duties, the Board has delegated specific functions to the Audit Committee ("AC"), the Nominating Committee ("NC") and the Remuneration Committee ("RC") (together "Board Committees" and each a "Board Committee").
+- Approval of half-yearly and year-end results announcements; - Approval of the annual reports and financial statements; - Convene shareholders' meetings; - Material acquisition and disposal of assets; - Major investments and funding decisions; - Financial performance and key operational initiative; and - Oversee the implementation of appropriate systems to manage the Group's business risk.

+1.4 Board Committees

+To assist the Board in executing its duties, the Board has delegated specific functions to the Audit Committee ("AC"), the Nominating Committee ("NC") and the Remuneration Committee ("RC") (together "Board Committees" and each a "Board Committee").
 Each of these Board Committees has its own written terms of reference and its actions are reported to and monitored by the Board.
+The Chairman of the respective committees reports to the Board with their recommendations.
 Minutes of the Board Committee meetings are available to all Board members.
+A summary of the activities of the AC, the NC and the RC during FY2020 are also included within this report.

+1.5 Board Meetings and Attendance

-A summary of the activities of the AC, the NC and the RC during FY2019 are also included within this report. - During the financial year ended 31 December 2019 ("FY2019"), the Board has held meetings for particular and specific matters as and when necessary.
+During the financial year ended 31 December 2020 ("FY2020"), the Board has held meetings for particular and specific matters as and when necessary.
 The Company's Constitution allows the Board to convene meetings by tele-conferencing.
-Details of the frequency of Board and Board Committee meetings held in FY2019, as well as the attendance of each Board member at these meetings are disclosed in Table 1.
-Sufficient time and attention are being given by the directors to the affairs of the Company, notwithstanding that some of the directors have multiple board representations as set out in Table 3. - 1.6 Board members are provided with adequate and timely information prior to Board meetings, and on an on-going basis.
+Details of the frequency of Board and Board Committee meetings held in FY2020, as well as the attendance of each Board member at these meetings are disclosed in Table 1.
+Sufficient time and attention are being given by the directors to the affairs of the Company, notwithstanding that some of the directors have multiple board representations as set out in Table 3.

+1.6 Access to information

+Board members are provided with adequate and timely information prior to Board meetings, and on an on-going basis.
 Requests for information from the Board are dealt with promptly by management.
-The Board is informed of all material events and transactions as and when they occur. - 1.7 The Board has separate and independent access to the Group's senior management and the Company Secretary at all times.
-Requests for information from the Board are dealt with promptly by management.
 The Board is informed of all material events and transactions as and when they occur.

+1.7 Access to Management and Company Secretary

-During FY2019, the Non-Executive Independent Directors ("NEIDs") met quarterly and on an ad hoc basis with the Chairman and other key management personnel of the Group as and when required to discuss key issues and the challenges facing the Group.
+The Board has separate and independent access to the Group's senior management and the Company Secretary at all times.
+During FY2020, the Non-Executive Independent Directors ("NEIDs") met semiannually and on an ad hoc basis with the Chairman and other key management personnel of the Group as and when required to discuss key issues and the challenges facing the Group.
 The Company benefited from the NEIDs having ready access to the Management for guidance and exchange of views both within and outside the formal environment of the Board and Board Committee meetings.